top of page

 Massage therapy is an integrative modality that helps to manage many of the side effects that occur during cancer treatment and beyond.
 It is a non-pharmacological approach to managing symptoms including:

-Chemotherapy induced peripheral neuropathy (eg. tingling and numbness in the hands and feet).
+• Chemotherapy-induced peripheral neuropathy (eg. tingling and numbness in the hands and feet).

-Radiation treatments create tissue density; massage can relieve discomfort and help to regain full movement.
+• Tissue density after radiation; massage can relieve discomfort and help to regain full movement.

 What to look for in a massage therapist who works with people with cancer?